Secure CheckoutPersonal information is secured with SSL technology.

-An introduction to common fixed income instruments and mathematics, this book offers explanations, exercises, and examples without demanding sophisticated mathematics.
+Fixed Income Mathematics is an easy-to-understand introduction to the mathematics of common fixed income instruments.
+This book offers explanations, exercises, and examples without demanding sophisticated mathematics from the reader.
 Not only does the author use his business and teaching experience to highlight the fundamentals of investment and management decision-making, but he also offers questions and exercises that suggest the applicability of fixed income mathematics.

 Professional Insurance and other actuarials who invest in bonds and who are concerned with inflation, asset-liability management, the time value of money, interest rates, rates of return, risk, and investment income; people seeking a general introduction or overview of the subject and MBA students.

 Sources of Return